norraVarg/yueQuery/README.md

 **styleColor([string]):** Get (when the argument is not provived) or set the text color of the elements.
 For example:<br/>
 `$('div').styleColor('#aabbcc');`<br/><br/>
 ##More examples
+Please check demo.js file in the "src" repository.